soyart/ssg/README.md

     This will prompt ssg-go to find the first line starting with `:title`, and use it as the document head title.

-  For example, consider the following header template and a Markdown:
+  For example, consider the following header/footer templates and a Markdown page:

   ```html
   <!-- _header.html -->